holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 </pre>

 The compiler tells you:
-1. it cannot find ExternResult
+1. it cannot find ExternResult and
 2. suggests you might want to import it using: `use hdk::prelude::ExternResult;` _The Rust compiler makes this lovely suggestion because we added `hdk` as a dependency in `cargo.toml`_

 The Holochain team built a Rust library `hdk`, which stands for _Holochain Development Kit_ and contains all important Holochain functions, types and attributes you will want to use in your zome.
 Since you will be using more than one HDK function or type, it is best to add the following statement to the top of the `lib.rs` file.